What is Hypnosis?

 Quantum / humanistic approaches (NLP or hypnotherapy based) are suitable for those with belief systems that do not preclude e.g. the interconnectedness of everything and the concept of universal energy.
 For some people a less esoteric, more direct, logical approach may be more appropriate.
 At Changing States we will never force our belief systems onto you – we simply provide you with choices and options.

-There are two broad styles of hypnotherapy - traditional and modern.
+There are two broad styles of hypnotherapy delivery; traditional and modern.
 Modern styles are more conversational and tend to use special effects to generate trance states.
 The approach adopted by Changing States is somewhere in between these two extremes e.g. special effects applied to a traditional countdown.
-When appropriate we also techniques that only use modern 'hitec' approaches.
+When appropriate we also techniques that only use modern advanced approaches.

 - You remain in control at all times